Freelancers and contractors will generally have no legal right to reinstatement if their Client terminates or chooses not to renew their contract.

 Unfair Dismissal Rights

-- You shouldn’t be discriminated against in the workplace in most cases, and if you are, you can make a claim to an Employment Tribunal.
-This protection only applies to freelancers who fall under part five of the Equality Act 2010 – that is, those who are described as ‘contract workers’ and are contracted personally to do the work (i.e. you cannot claim discrimination against your employer if you’re contracted for the provision of services and hire someone else, or sub-contract someone else, to do the work – you must do the work yourself)
+- You shouldn’t be discriminated against in the workplace, and if you are, you can make a claim to an Employment Tribunal.
+This protection only applies to those described as ‘contract workers’, contracted personally to do the work (i.e. you can only claim discrimination if you do the work yourself)

 - You’re entitled to a safe and healthy working environment (as above) – see www.hse.gov.uk